rocky-linux/wiki.rockylinux.org/docs/contributing/start.md

 and signed:

 * Rocky Open Source Contributor Agreement
-* Rocky Linux GitLab Contributor Agreement
+* Rocky Git Contributor Agreement

 See the [details](#details) section for more information.